Refreshingly Honest Celebrity Body Confessions

 "I'm bigger than I've ever been, but I want to show off my bump!"
 Jessica Simpson admitted while pregnant, adding that she was joyously giving into pregnancy cravings like buttered Pop-Tarts and ignoring Hollywood's pressure to freak out about gaining weight during these nine months.
 "I'm like, 'Yeah, I can do it.
 We'll worry about the rest afterward.'"

 "Part of my career has always been because of the way I look.
 I'm not ashamed.
 It has opened doors.
-But I also know that if I didn't have something else, I'd be long gone," Sofia Vergara told
+But I also know that if I didn't have something else, I'd be long gone," Sofia Vergara told In Style

-Jessica Biel is known for her honesty about her hard workouts and clean eating, but even she admitted in an interview with
+Jessica Biel is known for her honesty about her hard workouts and clean eating, but even she admitted in an interview with W magazine

 that sometimes it goes a little too far.
 "I know.
 I think I need to destroy my reputation.
 This whole I'm outdoorsy, I'm really healthy—it's too squeaky-clean [laughs].
 That's going to be my new thing: Go dark and unhealthy.
 It's time to be very, very bad."